-- We abide by Ontario's Freedom of Information and Protection of Privacy Act (FIPPA) principles - Only authorized members of the financial aid team can access student information and correspondence in the Financial Aid Office - All information is stored securely in compliance with U of T's Privacy Policy - Student information is anonymized/redacted when submitted to the Financial Aid Committee for consultation - Student Records are kept in accordance with U of T's Record Retention Policy
+- We abide by Ontario's Freedom of Information and Protection of Privacy Act (FIPPA) principles - Only authorized members of the Financial Aid Team can access student information and correspondence in the Financial Aid Office - All information is stored securely in compliance with U of T's Privacy Policy - Student information is anonymized and redacted when submitted to the Financial Aid Committee for consideration - Student Records are kept in accordance with U of T's Record Retention Policy

 We hope that this booklet provides you with useful information not only about our Financial Aid Program but also other programs and resources available during and after law school.
-You may also wish to review our Frequently Asked Questions on our website.
+You may also wish to review our website and the Frequently Asked Questions.